 - 5 Sleep Options For Your Baby – Where Will Your Baby Sleep?

-Your uterus is an amazing 1000 times its normal non pregnant size.
+Your uterus is an amazing 1,000 times its normal non-pregnant size!

-This impacts how much you can eat and how often you’re experiencing reflux or heartburn
+Right now all of your internal organs are being squashed.
+This affects how much you can eat and how often you experience reflux or heartburn.

 Try eating small, frequent meals rather than three larger ones.

 If heartburn is a problem, find out what you can do to relieve it in Heartburn During Pregnancy – Remedies and Relief.

 Your bladder is also being squished by the baby, which means more frequent urination.
 Try to avoid drinking too much fluid right before bed.

 Needing to wee often is probably interrupting your sleep – assuming you’re getting any between the pregnancy insomnia and restless legs.

 Restless leg syndrome is one of the most irritating pregnancy symptoms because it happens when you’re lying down, trying to sleep (remember sleep?!).